SoftUni-Internal/interactive-content/EN/01-Components/06-Components-Lab-Articles.md

 }
 ```

-The data has a `getData()` function that iterates through all data objects and creates instances of articles.
+We have a `getData()` function that iterates through all data objects and creates instances of articles.

 These are **saved in an array** and returned from the function.

-Later we will learn more about **real services** and **injectables** and how to implement this the correct way.
+Later, we will learn more about **real services** and **injectables** and how to implement this in the correct way.

 [/slide]